 We encourage business leaders to think about our stories and figure out how to provide additional value to their customers, as Wow Moments can directly impact revenue and customer retention.
 We are interested in hearing which are your favorite brands and what memorable experiences have they created to make you a fan?
 Have any impressed you enough to refer them to your friends and family, as that is exactly what customer-centric brands work hard to achieve?
 In fact, “how likely are you to recommend” is the #1 most common question that companies ask in any customer survey.
 Learn more about Net Promoter Score (NPS) and how the key performance indicator is used to measure customer experiences across industries.

-Sign up for our newsletter to continue learning how to increase your skills and transform your organization.
-When you register now, you will get access to our whitepaper on how to go from CX Novice to CX Expert.
-(P.S.
-FREE for a limited time).
+If you like this article, please share with others so they can benefit and contribute to discussions.
+Sign Up for our newsletter to continue learning how to increase your skills and transform your organization!
+When you register now, you will get free access to our whitepaper on how to go from CX Novice to CX Expert.

 *All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.